 Total Walk, if doing the extra little bit, is 1.6 km and takes about an hour.
 Not allowing for resting and enjoying the falls.

 How about spending a night or more in the Dandenong Ranges?

-- There is an Air BnB listed vintage caravan, just a 20-minute walk from the Olinda Falls car park.
+- One quirky option is to stay in an Air BnB listed vintage caravan, just a 20-minute walk from the Olinda Falls car park.
 It is set on a 5-acre property with a private rainforest track and a lovely garden to explore.
 More walks lead off from the property and visitors can easily leave their car behind and walk to the nearby Pig and Whistle Tavern of Mt Dandenong Village.
 Find out more about this vintage caravan stay.